Supermarket giants promise to resume soft plastics recycling

 Ms Plibersek said the government had set aside $250 million for new recycling facilities, with $60 million of that specifically for hard-to-recycle plastics like soft plastics.

-She said 48 recycling plants were currently being built or upgraded and 11 facilities opened.
+She said 48 recycling plants were being built or upgraded and 11 opened.

 “We see we have a role but I tell you what, so do the companies that are generating all of this waste,” she said in a Twitter video.

-Circular economy experts said Australia has been reluctant to introduce government-mandated and -regulated schemes, despite overseas experience showing that’s how to get the quick results.
+Circular economy experts said Australia had been reluctant to introduce government-mandated and -regulated schemes, despite overseas experience showing that was how to get the quick results.

-Veteran campaigner Jeff Angel leads the Boomerang Alliance of 55 of Australia’s leading community and environment groups and questions the decision to let industry resolve the problem.
+Veteran campaigner Jeff Angel leads the Boomerang Alliance of 55 of Australia’s leading community and environment groups, and questioned the decision to let industry resolve the problem.

-“I don’t think the community trusts the supermarkets and packaging sector to get it right on their own,” Mr Angel says.
+“I don’t think the community trusts the supermarkets and packaging sector to get it right on their own,” Mr Angel said.

-The supermarket task force agrees Australia needs a long-term, national soft plastic recycling strategy and said more waste could be diverted if systems were more convenient, and offered at the household level.
+The supermarket task force agreed Australia needed a long-term, national soft plastic recycling strategy and said more waste could be diverted if systems were more convenient, and offered at the household level.

-It pointed to a new kerbside collection model, outlined under the National Plastics Recycling Scheme and under development by the Australian Food and Grocery Council with funding from the federal government.
+It pointed to a kerbside collection model, outlined under the National Plastics Recycling Scheme and being developed by the Australian Food and Grocery Council with funding from the federal government.

-The model would see food and grocery manufacturers pay a levy to support the recycling of the soft plastics they create.
+The model would involve food and grocery manufacturers paying a levy to support the recycling of the soft plastics they create.

-The Australian Packaging Covenant Organisation has estimated the REDcycle scheme collected less than five per cent of the soft plastic waste Australians generate.
+The Australian Packaging Covenant Organisation has estimated the REDcycle scheme collected less than 5 per cent of the soft plastic waste Australians generate.

 Comment on this story